-On the 11th of March 50 people were pushed back from Croatia and beaten by Croatian police.
-Among the group there were Afghani, Indians and Pakistani people.
+On the 11th of March 2022, a group of 50 people was pushed back from Croatia and beaten by what they considered Croatian police.
+Among the group, there were people from Afghanistan, Pakistan and India.

-The respondent affirms that he and his group started to walk on the 8th of March, in the evening; they spent one night in a jungle close to Bihać, and after that they crossed the border close to the village of Bugar (BiH).
+The respondent affirms that he and his group started to walk in the evening on the 8th of March 2022; they spent one night in a forest close to Bihać.
+After that, they crossed the border close to the village of Bugar (BiH).

-Once they arrived in Croatia, they kept on walking, but after few hours, on the 11th of March, at 1 a.m., they were caught by Croatian police.
-The respondent claims there were 8-10 policemen, with a blue uniform.
+Once they arrived in Croatia, they kept on walking, but after a few hours, on the 11th of March, at 1 am, they were caught by what the respondent describes as Croatian police.
+The respondent claims there were eight to ten policemen, with blue uniforms.